smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppPropertiesChange/index.md

 !!! must

-SDL must notify HMI about webEngine app properties change (e.g. after PTU with the appropriate parameters for the web app).
+SDL must notify the HMI when a web engine app's properties change, such as after a PTU with the appropriate parameters for the web app.

 !!!